10 Natural Laxatives for Constipation

 Foods that act as natural laxatives

 Digestive problems are natural when you have an unhealthy diet.
-The lack of exercise, a sedentary lifestyle, lack of hydration, fats and refined flours can also cause constipation.
-If you want a healthy gut you’ll need to change up your lifestyle a little.
-Some recommended foods:
+Lack of exercise, a sedentary lifestyle, dehydration, and overconsumption of fats and refined flours can all cause constipation.
+If you want a healthy gut, you’ll need to change up your lifestyle a little.
+Some recommended foods include:

-This plant originates in India and has lots of fiber which helps you go.
-It can absorb water, add volume to your stool sand stimulate your bowel movement.
+This plant originates in India and has lots of fiber which helps you “go”.
+It can absorb water, add volume to your stool, and stimulate your bowel movement.

-Both red and green apples contain pectin, which promotes the healthy movement of the intestines, softens stools (because of their fiber content) and helps you go.
-Eat an apple a day or have a small serving after dinner.
-We recommend apples raw or dried with a serving of cherries.
+Both red and green apples contain pectin.
+This substance promotes the healthy movement of the intestines, softens stools (because of their fiber content) and helps you go.
+Eat an apple a day, or have a small serving after dinner.
+We recommend eating apples raw or dried along with a serving of cherries.

-Onions should always be a vegetable of preference because they’re not only tasty but they hep protect your body from illnesses, pathogens and other conditions.
-And onions make a promising natural laxative.
-And when you eat raw vegetables your body naturally produces gastric acids and it can help boost intestinal flora.
-The presence of quinine stimulates your liver metabolism, the pancreas, stomach and intestines.
+Onions should always be a vegetable of preference.
+They’re not only tasty, but they hep protect your body from illnesses, pathogens and other conditions.
+And, onions make a promising natural laxative!
+When you eat raw vegetables, your body naturally produces gastric acids and it can help boost intestinal flora.
+The presence of quinine stimulates your liver metabolism, the pancreas, stomach, and finally, the intestines.

-Before you turn to other measures, try these natural remedies to treat your intestinal issues and constipation.
+Before you turn to other measures, try these natural laxatives for constipation and other intestinal issues.It might interest you...